 The Ten Country Prisons Project

-‘Understanding and reducing the use of imprisonment in ten countries’ is a project being conducted under the ICPR’s World Prison Research Programme.
+‘Understanding and reducing the use of imprisonment in ten countries’ is a project conducted by the ICPR’s World Prison Research Programme.

 (Updated June 2021)